How to Build Confidence While Travelling Solo

 Part of the human condition is that we all have different strengths and weaknesses.
 Understanding yours can be the key that helps you to build confidence while travelling.
 In the modern world, it’s far too easy for us to focus on our flaws.
 The second we’re asked about our strengths and given no time to prepare – many of us flounder.

 Travelling will bring with it a series of unique challenges.
 Using your strengths to your advantage will help you to get through them all.
 Maybe you’re amazing at starting conversations with new people or navigating the world with a map and compass…or Google Maps.
-Maybe you’re clumsy and somehow come out of most falls relatively unscathed, just like me.
+Maybe you’re clumsy and somehow come out of every fall relatively unscathed, just like me.

 Just as it’s important to work out your strengths, it’s important to embrace your weaknesses.
 They’re a part of who you are.
 Understanding them simply places you in a better position to deal with them.
 While we can’t focus on our weaknesses alone, confronting them while we travel helps to build and shape a form of confidence that lasts a lifetime.